aunhelloworld/ollama-chatbot-web/README.md

 You can replace "llama3.2" with the name of the model you want to use, for example, llama3.2 or any other available model.

+In version 1.1 onwards, users can enable or disable the use of the prompt in the chat.php file.
+When enabled, the AI will answer questions based on the provided prompt, making the answers more specialized.
+If disabled, the AI will respond using general information without the prompt.
+You can control this behavior by setting the $usePrompt variable to true or false in the chat.php file, as shown below:
+### $usePrompt = $data["use_prompt"] ?? true;  // Set to true to use prompt, false to disable it

+When '$usePrompt' is set to 'true', the AI will respond based on the prompt.
+When set to 'false', the AI will use other information and not rely on the prompt for its answers.

 ### 6. Test the Chat Interface
    Once you’ve completed the setup, go to http://localhost/index.php to test the chatbot.
 The chat.php file will handle all communication with the Ollama API to provide the AI chatbot functionality.